LLM generation novelty through the lens of semantic similarity: Related Work

-\paragraph{Memorization and membership inference.} Closely related are studies of memorization and membership inference.
-Memorization work \citep{wu2025memhunterautomatedverifiablememorization, feldman2020neural} typically investigates whether specific samples can be elicited verbatim from a model, whereas our notion of novelty captures whether the underlying \emph{information} is present in the corpus, even if paraphrased.
+\textbf{Novelty measurement in LLMs.} Prior work on LLM generation novelty has predominantly relied on textual overlap–based measures, particularly $n$-gram comparisons. \citet{mccoy2021languagemodelscopytraining} introduce $n$-novelty, defining novelty as the absence of copied text from the training data and quantifying the proportion of non-overlapping $n$-grams in model outputs.
+Building on this, \citet{merrill2024evaluatingngramnoveltylanguage} additionally analyze the probability of generating training $n$-grams, while \citet{padmakumar2025beyond} propose novelty as the harmonic mean of $n$-novelty and generation quality assessed by LLM judges. \citet{wang2025generalization} further extend this line of work by introducing task-grams, which capture task-specific $n$-gram co-occurrences in output and corpus.
+The task relation introduces a semantic dimension to the $n$-gram-based analysis.
+Despite these extensions, all of these approaches rely on surface-level textual overlap and may treat paraphrases or stylistic variation as novel.
+We instead define novelty via semantic similarity, enabling analysis beyond surface-form variation.
+Prior work that emphasizes semantic novelty typically focuses on specific domains, such as scientific ideas or biomedical text~\citep{ai2025novascore, peng2025semnovel, wang2025enabling}.
+These approaches also rely on embedding-based similarity, but assess novelty relative to selected reference documents tailored to the target domain.
+In contrast, our work studies generation novelty with respect to the entire pretraining corpus, independent of the prompt. \textbf{Memorization and membership inference.} Memorization work \citep{wu2025memhunterautomatedverifiablememorization, feldman2020neural} investigates whether specific samples can be elicited verbatim from a model to understand if the model has memorized them.
+In contrast, our notion of novelty captures whether the underlying \emph{information} is present in the corpus, even if paraphrased.
 Membership inference attacks (MIA) \citep{puerto2025scalingmembershipinferenceattacks, mesana2025wakadataattributionusing, zhang2025minkimprovedbaselinedetecting, zhang2025pretrainingdatadetectionlarge} instead ask whether a particular example was part of pretraining, often in adversarial settings.
-While informative for data privacy, MIAs do not address the broader question of how models generate text not attributable to their training data.
+While informative for questions like data privacy, MIAs do not address the broader question of how models generate text that are \emph{not part of} their training data.
 Our novelty measure, therefore, complements both attribution and memorization/MIA, providing a new perspective on generalization.